accesscode-2-1/unit-0/lessons/week-2/2015-03-17_classes-part-1.md

  /
 Misses: 5
 Guess : Y

 You won!
 The word was: G Y M
 ```

-Let's play Hangman!

-Word  : _ _ _ _
-  |
-Misses: 0
-Guess : A
-Word  : _ _ _ _

-You can look at the .java files directly to see what methods are available to you but in summary:
+You can look at the `.java` files directly to see what methods are available to you but in summary:

 `SecretWord`